Many or all companies we feature compensate us. Compensation and editorial

 Many credit cards also offer benefits, such as rewards, 0% APR promotions, insurance protections, and travel perks.

-While some personal loans charge higher interest rates than credit cards, they are often used to consolidate high-interest credit card debt at a lower rate.
+Some personal loans charge higher interest rates than credit cards, but they are often used to consolidate high-interest credit card debt at a lower rate.
 Credit cards don’t charge an upfront origination fee, but they may charge an annual fee and a fee for balance transfers or cash advances.

 Personal loans vs. home equity loans

-However, the amount you can borrow will be limited based on how much equity you have in your home—you can typically only borrow up to 85% of your home’s value between your primary mortgage and your home equity loan.
+However, the amount you can borrow will be limited based on how much equity you have in your home—you can often borrow up to 85% of your home’s value between your primary mortgage and your home equity loan.

 Home equity loans can also charge closing costs that range from 2% to 5% of the loan amount.
 And if you default on payments, the lender could foreclose on your home.